minvws/nl-mgo-app-ios/Packages/FHIRExtensions/README.md

 - The ContactPoint is now equatable and comparable (sortable)
 - The ContactPointUse is now equatable and comparable (sortable)

-### MedicationStatement
-- startDate (When should we start taking this medication?)
-- dosageText (What is the dosage for this medication?)
-- medicationName (What is the name of this medication)
-- prescriber (Who prescribed this medication?)

 ### Observation
 - categoryText
 - codeText